 Step 4: Product Demonstration

 This is where a sales representative presents your product or service to the prospect and demonstrates how it can add value to their lives.
 The presentation should focus on how your product can help solve their specific problems and satisfy their needs.
+You can use free presentation templates by FPPT to make your product demonstration presentation.

 Make sure that you are giving your presentation to the decision-makers who have the power to buy in.
 Also, be clear and confident about what you have to offer and then let the prospect make the final decision.